 Participants located AI capabilities via the Catalog Panel's semantic search bar or by filtering pieces by modality.
 Many participants mentioned that they were able to \textit{"discover \underline{new} AI abilities [they were] previously unaware of (P9)"}.
 For example, P2, an illustrator, discovered the capabilities of ControlNet \cite{zhang2023adding}, a model that allows users to add additional control to a text-to-image model, such as a guiding sketch.
 Figure \ref{fig:example-audio-visual-story} shows the model mosaic created by P2, who used Jigsaw to create an audio-visual story.
 In Figure \ref{fig:example-audio-visual-story}a, she created visuals for her story.
 Instead of using a text-to-image model, she discovered and used ControlNet to generate images based on a starting sketch.
 In total, participants used 8 model puzzle pieces on average ($\mu$=7.9, $\sigma$=1.29), and all participants explored beyond well-known models such as GPT and Stable Diffusion (see Appendix \ref{appendix:user-chains} for details).
 As the number of foundation models continues to increase, we plan to expand our set of puzzle pieces for designers over time.

 Participants commented that tooltips \textit{"gave [them] a solid understanding of the capabilities of each of the puzzle pieces, like what can be expected as output and what types of inputs are suitable (P1)"}.
 In addition, participants expressed that the assisted prompting mechanism offered by the \textit{translation} glue piece \textit{"allowed [them] to achieve satisfying results without the need to laboriously rephrase and tweak prompts (P2)"}: \textit{"Now, it's like I speak the AI's language.
 (P5)"}.
-For improvements, we are interested in expanding Jigsaw to let designers define custom puzzle pieces, as suggested by P10, and logic operators such as if/else statements and loops, common in other VPIs \cite{max}.